hafizthesakora/blakbod.com/README.md

-# Getting Started with Create React App
+# A Full Stack Frontend Website built with React JS

 This project was designed, engineered and developed by Hafiz Toyyib, (MERN full stack developer).